-The debate rages about dog diet, and the lines are clearly drawn between those who feed a commercial food and those who feed a home-made ration.
-Unfortunately, many who embrace the use of home made foods feel compelled to denigrate commercial diets as loaded with poisons, road kill, and inedible ingredients, but these accusations are based on fear and defensiveness, not fact.
-While it is true that meat and byproducts not suitable for human consumption may be rendered into dog food ingredients, these products are carefully prepared to enter the canine food chain.
-For example, dogs need calcium, calcium is often provided by bone meal, and the source of bone meal may be a plant that processes dead animals from a variety of sources.
+The debate rages about dog diet, and the lines are clearly drawn between those who feed commercial food and those who feed a homemade ration.
+Unfortunately, many who embrace the use of homemade foods feel compelled to denigrate commercial diets as loaded with poisons, roadkill, and inedible ingredients, but these accusations are based on fear and defensiveness, not fact.
+While it is true that meat and by-products not suitable for human consumption may be rendered into dog food ingredients, these products are carefully prepared to enter the canine food chain.
+For example, dogs need calcium, calcium is often provided by bone meal, and the source of the bone meal may be a plant that processes dead animals from a variety of sources.
 However, major dog food companies are careful to use ingredients that are not repulsive to their customers.

-Commercial dog food is convenient, but is not all of equal quality.
+Commercial dog food is convenient but is not all of equal quality.
 Cheaper brands may be loaded with calories, few usable vitamins, minerals, proteins, or carbohydrates.
 Some premium brands may be too high or even too low in protein (particularly diet-type dog foods), calories, and other nutrients for particular dogs.
 Specialized premium foods complicate the choices even more: different protein and carbohydrate sources, different preservatives, different formulas for working dogs, and different formulas for puppies and old dogs can easily frustrate conscientious pet owners.
 One brand, Eukanuba, has a variety of formulations for small dogs.
-Our dachshunds have been on Eukanuba for years and have maintained a consistent health, energy levels, and over-all well being.
+Our dachshunds have been on Eukanuba for years and have maintained consistent health, energy levels, and overall well-being.

 The best strategy for choosing a commercial dog food is to find out what friends buy for their pets, see if the pets look good, and then try the food for your own dog.
 As long as the adult dog has plenty of energy and appears healthy, the food is adequate.
 If the dog is nervous, has a dull coat or skin problems, or lacks normal energy, and no other physical cause can be found, consider changing foods.